"So, long haul, where do you see yourself in ten years?"

 "I was-," she started but he cut her off.

 "I'm sorry to butt in, but I need to get this out.
 After, I'll gladly listen to anything you have to say.
 Okay?"
 She nodded back to him and he took another deep breath before continuing.
 "I was hurting, and I knew you had to be hurting too, which made me hurt even more for hurting you, and on and on it went.
-Finally, my brothers came up to check on me, so did my parents, and it took a while but eventually the pain lessened and at least it felt like I could breathe again.
+Finally, my brothers and sister came up to check on me, so did my parents and some other family, and it took a while but eventually the pain lessened and at least it felt like I could breathe again.
 I was sure you were furious with me, which is why I didn't call or anything.
 And then Karen was there, and she was nice.
 So, we started going out and it was good, but not great.
 I thought that eventually it would get better, but then we were all transferred back here, and you were, are, still here.

 "Everything I'd ever felt for you came back that day I walked back in and you ran up to hug me.
 Then it was like the roles were switched.
 I was with someone and you were free.
 I still didn't know what to think or do.
 So, I just kept going hoping something would change.
 And then last Friday, you showed up again.
 You literally walked through fire and wished I'd come back.